-For safety reasons, the school must be notified in advance in writing by note or email by 3 PM (info@addlestone.org) of any changes to carpool or other pick-up arrangements.
+For safety reasons, the school must be notified in advance in writing by note or email (frontdesk@addlestone.org) by 3 PM (frontdesk@addlestone.org) of any changes to the dismissal form, carpool, or other pick-up arrangements.
 No child will be allowed to go home with anyone other than his/her regular carpool if the school has not been duly notified of the change.
-This requires a note or email notification; verbal messages at the classroom door or to the staff member on carpool duty are not acceptable and will not be honored.
+This requires a note or email notification; text messages, verbal messages at the classroom door, or to the staff member on carpool duty are not acceptable and will not be honored.

 Car tags must be displayed on your car's dashboard or mirror.
-If you need a car tag they are available in the front office for a fee of \$10.